nh2tran/DeepNovo/README.md

 - Functional modules including I/O, training, de novo sequencing, database search, and testing should be group into separate worker classes.
 Same for the neural network models.

-If you want to use the models in our PNAS paper, please use the branch PNAS and instructions below.
+*If you want to use the models in our PNAS paper, please use the branch PNAS and instructions below.*

-##
+## Project: De novo Peptide Sequencing by Deep Learning.

-Project: De novo Peptide Sequencing by Deep Learning.
+Publication: De novo Peptide Sequencing by Deep Learning.

-Publication: De novo Peptide Sequencing by Deep Learning. *Proceedings of the National Academy of Sciences, 2017*.
+(*Proceedings of the National Academy of Sciences, 2017*)

 Data repository: ftp://massive.ucsd.edu/MSV000081382